pungtas/DApps.tyron/FUNGIBLE_TOKENS/TYRON/README.md

 ## I. Abstract

+TYRON is the fungible token for the **TYRON Governing & Profit-Sharing Community** (TYRON Community DApp), which manages its liquidity to ensure its decentralized exchange.
+You can use TYRON tokens to join the TYRON Community DApp, but without entitling you as a holder of TYRON to receive payments of any kind from any person (meaning that it is not a security).

 This specification is compliant with the [ZRC2-standard](https://github.com/Zilliqa/ZRC/blob/master/zrcs/zrc-2.md) for fungible tokens on Zilliqa.
 It is made by:

 - A [proxy](./token.tyron.scilla) smart contract that keeps records of the user balances and spender allowances; and